bdurand/support_table_cache/README.md

     self.support_table_cache = :memory
   end
 ```

+Note that in memory caches exist separately within each process and will not be cleared when records are changed in the database.
+The only way to refresh elements in an in memory cache is to restart the process or set the `support_table_cache_ttl` value so that entries will expire.

+### Disabling Caching

 You can disable the cache within a block either globally or only for a specific class.
 If the cache is disabled, then all queries will pass through to the database.